 Emergency personnel were forced to use the westbound lanes of the Thruway to reach the crash victims.
 One 64-year-old Elba man who collided with the rear of a tractor-trailer was transported via ambulance to the Erie County Medical center, where he was eventually pronounced dead.
 Another crash victim suffered critical injuries.
 The other drivers involved suffered only minor injuries, though many experienced serious property damage.
 After hours spent unable to drive away and waiting for help, the stranded drivers were bused to a nearby hotel where they were greeted with warm drinks and blankets.

 What to do when whiteout conditions hit while you’re on the road

 Safety experts will always advise you to forgo driving during a winter storm, but in some cases, storms begin or intensify when you’re already on the road.
 The most important measure you can take when driving through a whiteout is to adjust your speed and driving behavior to the current conditions.
 Slow down to a speed that allows you to remain in control of your vehicle, leaving abundant space between yourself and the car ahead to allow you to come to a stop when you need to.
 Reduce the chances of a collision by remaining in your lane and driving at a steady speed.
 Eliminate as many distractions as possible; even a radio can draw your attention away from the road ahead.
 Use your low-beam headlights to reduce the glare off the ice and snow.
 If visibility becomes nonexistent, pull off to a safe place to stop and wait for conditions to improve.

-If you’ve been injured in a winter weather accident or pileup in New York, contact the seasoned, knowledgeable, and professional Hudson Valley personal injury lawyers at Rusk, Wadlin, Heppner & Martuscello, LLP for a free consultation, in Kingston at 845-331-4100, and in Marlboro at 845-236-4411.
+If you’ve been injured in a winter weather accident or pileup in New York, contact a seasoned, knowledgeable, and professional Kingston car accident lawyer at Rusk Wadlin Heppner & Martuscello, LLP for a free consultation, in Kingston at 845-331-4100, and in Marlboro at 845-236-4411.